kundajelab/chipseq_pipeline/README.md

 ### Installation instruction (for Kundaje lab members)

-For Kundaje lab members, BDS and all dependencies have already been installed on lab servers.
+For Kundaje lab members, BDS and all dependencies have already been installed on lab servers (including SCG3).
 Do not run install_dependencies.sh on Kundaje lab servers.

 Get the latest version of chipseq pipelines.
 Don't forget to move bds.config to BigDataScript (BDS) directory
 ```